cromatikap/pocketsub/README.md

 > Where are the shop images?
 >
-The image URL is part of the latest NFT metadata
+The image URL is part of the latest NFT metadata of a given shop and subscription id